Jade Lovall: Exploration of backstory

 Producers decided to explore the character's backstory in a long-running story.
 Leon admitted that she had been encouraging the show's story team to create the story since her casting.
 She felt that the story showcased Jade in "a new light", which would prompt the audience to understand her better.
 On the story, Leon commented, "I think it's a very personal and pivotal story that anyone can relate to in terms of having difficult conversations with parental figures and overcoming huge obstacles."
 The actress felt the story would allow Jade to understand more about herself as well as her backstory.
 She dubbed the plot "a story of acceptance" which would make Jade realise how strong she is.
 Plans for the story were first teased by Raffety in May 2019, and her successor, Preece, explained that Jade would form "a new interest in her childhood".
 The show's seasonal trailer, released on 14 September 2019, previewed the beginning of the story.
 Leon would later call the story "one of my proudest achievements" on the serial.

 The plot begins with the introduction of Nigel Armstrong (Stephen Casey), Jade's case worker during her time in foster care.
 Seeing Nigel forces Jade to consider whether she should question him about her childhood.
 After being encouraged by Marty and Robyn Miller (Amanda Henderson), Jade asks Nigel for details about her being placed in care, which he discloses.
 The show embargoed the details until broadcast, but teased that they would be "more painful than [Jade and Marty] could have anticipated".
-In the episode, Nigel reveals that Jade's mother was 22 years old when she gave her away, despite effors from social services.
+In the episode, Nigel reveals that Jade's mother was 22 years old when she gave her away, despite efforts from social services.
 This devastates Jade as she believed her mother gave her away as a struggling teenager.
 Jade then reads a letter from her mother.
 She decides against any further contact with her mother.